Borgman (film): Plot

 An armed priest, together with two other men, drive a hobo and his companions from their underground hideouts.
 The hobo, identifying himself as Anton, then appears at the door of a mansion.
-There, he encounters Richard and Marina, an upper-class married couple with three children.
+There he encounters Richard and Marina, an upper-class married couple with three children.
 He claims he knows Marina, that she had nursed him in hospital, and demands food and a bath.
 Due to his aggressive behaviour, Richard gets angry and violently beats him.
 However, Marina, driven by guilt and curiosity, decides to help him and allows him to stay in the garden shed, without Richard knowing it.
 During Richard's absence, Anton apparently befriends Marina and all three children.
-He has the ability to control Marina's dreams, so she starts to despise her husband while starting to like Anton.
+He has the ability to control Marina's dreams, so she starts to despise her husband while growing to like Anton.

-One day Anton leaves the family and meets his mysterious team, Ludwig, Pascal, Brenda and Ilonka, who start a very sinister plot against the family.
+One day Anton leaves the family and meets his mysterious team, Ludwig, Pascal, Brenda and Ilonka, who start a sinister plot against the family.
 They poison the family gardener and strangle his wife, then return to the family.
 Now well-dressed and shaven, Anton identifies himself as Camiel Borgman and becomes the new gardener.
 He gets the guest room while his team settles in the garden shed, and they slowly take on roles in the life of the family.

 Soon it is revealed that Camiel and his team have the ability to control people, corrupting their minds or killing them in cold blood if deemed necessary.
 Camiel seduces Marina to the point that she wants Richard dead, while Pascal seduces the family babysitter Stine, causing her to become hostile towards her boyfriend.
 The team also takes the children into the hideout to perform some kind of surgery on them, causing them to be more comfortable with Camiel and his team than with their own parents.
 The team then poisons Richard.
 Marina, hoping to be with Camiel, is shocked when he calmly refuses her advances.
 He poisons her later, and both she and Richard are buried under the garden.
 Camiel, his team, Stine and the children then depart into the forest.